qdrant/landing_page/qdrant-landing/content/blog/case-study-sprinklr.md

 ---
 draft: false
-title: "Qdrant and Sprinklr: Building a Platform for GenAI Customer Experience Management"
+title: "How Sprinklr Leveraged Qdrant to Build a GenAI Platform for Customer Experience Management"
 short_description: "Using vector search to power AI-driven tools for customer engagement."
 description: "Learn how Sprinklr uses vector search to power AI-driven tools for customer engagement, improving speed, cost-efficiency, and scalability"
 preview_image: /blog/case-study-sprinklr/preview.png